 1) Economic, Political and Reputational Risks of the Market

-Boards should discuss with management the economics, politics and openness of local governments to foreign companies owning important local companies.
+Boards should discuss with management the economics, politics, and openness of local governments to foreign companies owning important local companies.
 Japan has been slow in letting foreign M&A deals occur.
-Similar issues have arisen recently in France and the U.K. The government structure and market maturity should be considered.
+Similar issues have arisen recently in France, and the U.K. should consider the government structure and market maturity.

-Some foreign governments are trying to attract foreign capital and investments by privatizing many state owned entities.
-Mexico and Kazakhstan are some of the examples.
-Money spent filing fees with listing and delisting of the stock can be wasted.
+Some foreign governments are trying to attract foreign capital and investments by privatizing many state-owned entities.
+Mexico and Kazakhstan are some examples.
+Money spent filing fees with listing and delisting it can waste the stock.

-- What is the likelihood the deal will be approved by the local government?
+- What is the likelihood the local government will approve the deal?

-- How long before we see a return in the current economic & political situation of the country?
+- How long before we see a return in the country’s current economic & political situation?

 2) Equity Ownership – Security Regulator Laws

-American & Global Chairman need to question management around rules of stock ownership and deal flow requirements.
+American & Global Chairman needs to question management around stock ownership rules and deal flow requirements.
 Stocks ownership by Board members themselves varies by country.
-Many Chinese firms are quasi government owned.
-Structuring a majority stake ownership may not be allowed by both US SEC and local Chinese regulators.
-In United States, if Independent board members don’t own stock of the company they are serving, it is considered there interests are not with the firm.
+Many Chinese firms are quasi-government-owned.
+Structuring a majority stake ownership may not be allowed by US SEC and local Chinese regulators.
+In the United States, if Independent board members don’t own stock of the company they are serving, their interests are not with the firm.

-- How much stock can be owned by board members under the rules of the country?
+- How much stock can be owned by board members under the country’s rules?

 - How do we compensate top executives in the new country?

-Compensation Committee members need to understand Compensation Models for the new CEO & top management varies from the US in Europe.
-Many Asian & African countries executives expect non-financial instruments as incentives.
+Compensation Committee members need to understand Compensation Models for the new CEO & top management vary from the U.S. to Europe.
+Many Asian & African country executives expect non-financial instruments as incentives.

-Institutional investors are the largest owners of stock purchasers for majority of public companies.
-This group of silent proxy voters are now becoming more active in the company’s affairs.
-In March of this year, Larry Fink BlackRock’s CEO, the largest global institutional investor with $4.32 Trillion AUM sent his client CEO’s & Chairman a letter to focus on the long-term growth of companies.
+Institutional investors are the largest owners of stock purchasers for most public companies.
+This group of silent proxy voters is now becoming more active in the company’s affairs.
+In March of this year, Larry Fink, BlackRock’s CEO, the largest global institutional investor with $4.32 Trillion AUM, sent his client CEO & Chairman a letter to focus on companies’ long-term growth.
 Institutional investors view many countries as turnaround economies and upcoming emerging markets.
 They would like management to gain market share in places where they invest.
 Turkey is an example in Europe.